RonitSachdev/RonitSachdev/README.md

 <h2 align="left">Hi 👋!
-My name is Ronit and I'm a Full-Stack Developer and a Music Producer!</h2>
+My name is Ronit and I'm a Full-Stack Developer and a music producer!</h2>

 ###